EGPostema/DrawerDissect/README.md

 This will:
 - Process the image in `fullsize`
 - Generate output directories
-- Create specimen images, masks, and data
+- Create specimen images, masks, and data CSVs

 ### Example Outputs